HAYVENO/Qeepp-App/README.md

 ## Conclusion

 Thank you for checking out QeepApp, a note-taking app built with React.
+And even more, for checking out my repo..
 The app is primarily to showcase my basic React and React hooks skills.
-Most importantly, thanks for checking out my repo.
 If you appreciate the effort put into this, please do well to star the repo.
 Thanks ;)